-- 5.1 Every Owner who operates a Small Lodging House or a Large Lodging House without having first obtained a Business Licence from the City Clerk is, upon conviction, guilty of an offence. - 5.2 Every Owner who operates a Large Rental Dwelling Unit or a Small Rental Dwelling Unit without having first obtained a Business Licence from the City Clerk is, upon conviction, guilty of an offence. - 5.3 Every Owner who fails to post his/her Business Licence in accordance with the requirements of this by-law is, upon conviction, guilty of an offence. - 5.4 Every Owner who posts a Business Licence which has expired or which has been revoked is, upon conviction, guilty of an offence. - 5.5 Every Owner who produces for inspection a Business Licence which has expired or which has been revoked is, upon conviction, guilty of an offence. - 5.6 Any Owner or Tenant who interferes with an Initial Inspection, a Follow-up Inspection, or a Renewal Inspection, being carried out under this by-law is, upon conviction, guilty of an offence. - 5.7 Every Owner or Tenant who permits a room within a Licensed Rental Premises to be used as a Bedroom when such room was not depicted as a Bedroom on the floor plan submitted to the City Clerk is, upon conviction, guilty of an offence. - 5.8 Every Owner or Tenant who permits a room within a Licensed Rental Premises to be used as a Bedroom when such room does not meet the minimum requirements contained within the Building Code is, upon conviction, guilty of an offence. - 5.9 Every Owner who submits to the City Clerk an Annual Self-Attestation Form which contains false information is, upon conviction, guilty of an offence.
+- 5.1 Every Owner who operates a Small Lodging House or a Large Lodging House without having first obtained a Business Licence from the City Clerk is, upon conviction, guilty of an offence. - 5.2 Every Owner who operates a Large Rental Dwelling Unit or a Small Rental Dwelling Unit without having first obtained a Business Licence from the City Clerk is, upon conviction, guilty of an offence. - 5.3 Every Owner who fails to post his/her Business Licence in accordance with the requirements of this by-law is, upon conviction, guilty of an offence. - 5.4 Every Owner who posts a Business License which has expired or which has been revoked is, upon conviction, guilty of an offence. - 5.5 Every Owner who produces for inspection a Business License which has expired or which has been revoked is, upon conviction, guilty of an offence. - 5.6 Any Owner or Tenant who interferes with an inspection being carried out under this by-law is, upon conviction, guilty of an offence. - 5.7 Every Owner or Tenant who permits a room within a Licensed Premises to be used as a Bedroom when such room was not depicted as a Bedroom on the floor plan submitted to the City Clerk is, upon conviction, guilty of an offence. - 5.8 Every Owner or Tenant who permits a room within a Licensed Premises to be used as a Bedroom when such room does not meet the size requirements contained within the Building Code is, upon conviction, guilty of an offence. - 5.9 Every Owner who submits to the City Clerk an Annual Self-Attestation Form which contains false information is, upon conviction, guilty of an offence.